Rendaw/continuations/README.md

 This uses org.ow2.asm 5.2 for instrumentation which currently supports up to Java 8 bytecode.
 Java 9 class files, even when generated with a target JVM of 1.8, cannot be opened and instrumentation will fail.

+Also note that currently calls via method references (like `MyClass::method`) and lambdas may cause issues.

 # Example

 ```